jaysingh1987/IFToaTTe/README.md

-# eLOGIC | Conditional, Event driven, Logic
+# eLOGIC | Conditional Event driven Logic
 If this (or|and) then that (except)